 If you are traveling between June and August, be prepared for large crowds.

 What this means for you is that you should either get there early in the morning or wait until evening.
+My best idea: Go for the early bird option.

 The crowds at the Spiaggia start to thin out around 7 pm when the Italian Cena is announced — the dinner with friends and family in hotels and restaurants.